WorldWideTelescope/toasty/README.md

 ## Legalities

-[toasty] is copyright Chris Beaumont, Clara Brasseur, and the AAS WorldWide Telescope Team.
+[toasty] is copyright Chris Beaumont, Clara Brasseur, and the WorldWide Telescope Team.
 It is licensed under the [MIT License](./LICENSE).

 ## Acknowledgments

-[toasty] is part of the AAS WorldWide Telescope system, a [.NET Foundation] project managed by the non-profit [American Astronomical Society] (AAS).
+[toasty] is part of the WorldWide Telescope system, a [.NET Foundation] project managed by the non-profit [American Astronomical Society] (AAS).
 Work on WWT has been supported by the AAS, the US [National Science Foundation] (grants [1550701], [1642446], and [2004840]), the [Gordon and Betty Moore Foundation], and